Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 This chapter describes an interoperable view of DASH presentation timing and segment addressing.
 The presentation manifest or <dfn>MPD</dfn> defines the <dfn>MPD timeline</dfn> which serves as the baseline for all scheduling decisions made during DASH presentation playback.

 The playback of a static MPD SHALL NOT depend on the mapping of the MPD timeline to real time.
-A client MAY play any part of the presentation at any time as long as the presentation exists.
+A client MAY play any part of the presentation at any time.

 The MPD timeline of a dynamic MPD SHALL have a fixed mapping to real time, with each point on the timeline corresponding to a point in real time.
 Clients MAY introduce an additional offset with respect to real time [[#timing-timeshift|to the extent allowed by the time shift signaling in the MPD]].